-Water, plumbing and bathroom fittings Repair category y 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeare in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+The Water, plumbing and bathroom fittings Repair category Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.